-The County Auditor's Internal Audit division performed an audit of the El Paso County Parks and Recreation Aquatics Division for the 2018 summer season to determine if internal controls are adequate to ensure proper preparation of the division's financial reports.
+The County Auditor's Internal Audit division performed an audit of the El Paso County Parks and Recreation Aquatics Division for the 2019 summer season to determine if internal controls were adequate to ensure proper preparation of the division's financial reports.
 Policies, procedures, and regulations were also reviewed to ensure processes are documented, operating and efficient.

 The audit report is attached.
-We tested six financial controls and two operating controls with a total of 412 samples.
-There were three findings noted as a result of the audit procedures, two were prior audit findings.
+We tested seven financial controls and one operating control with a total of 223 samples.
+There were two findings noted as a result of the audit procedures, one was a prior audit finding.
 We wish to thank the Parks and Recreation department for their assistance and courtesies extended during this audit.